 Many different things can cause perilymph fistula.
 Recently, the following four groups of causes have been identified:

-- Disease (such as meningitis), trauma (such as head injury), surgery or other treatment
+- Disease (such as meningitis), trauma (such as mild traumatic brain injury), surgery or other treatment

 - Pressure injury (barotrauma) from an external source such as flying or diving